dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

   * This will not harm Windows or Linux installs as this is just adding missing methods that should've been there to start with. *Blame the firmware writers*

 * **FixDisplay**:
-  * Manual framebuffer patching, WhaterGreen does most of the work already
+  * Manual framebuffer patching, WhateverGreen does most of the work already

 * **AddMCHC**:
   * [SSDT-SBUS-MCHC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-SBUS-MCHC.dsl)